MIRI Imaging Recommended Strategies

 Maximum dwell time of 8 minutes; longer exposures will reach a ceiling in the SNR.

-When an observation program assigns a background to a science target, that creates a formal association between them.
+It is important to note that when an observation program assigns a background to a science target, that creates a formal association between them.
 By doing this, the pipeline will automatically subtract the background exposure from the target exposure.
 To avoid having undesired residuals from this step, the user should:

 - Choose a background area that is as clean as possible of sources.
 Given the MIRI sensitivity, it is unlikely to find "empty" regions in the imager FOV (about 74" × 113" in FULL array).